-As you educate yourself about abuse and the abusive cycle, remember to take the focus off of the abuser.
+As you learn about abuse and the abusive cycle, remember to take the focus off of the abuser.
 The abuser is not going to change (with a few exceptions).
 The only person who you can count on to change is you, and recognizing your pitfalls and hang-ups will help you to overcome them, helping you to end the cycle of violence in your own way.

 Oftentimes, victims of abuse become numb to their own innate protective emotions such as fear.
 In 2003, I began taking medication for anxiety.
 I didn't know where the anxiety came from specifically, but I blamed it on a crazy neighbor.
-The thing about it was that I'd been experiencing the anxiety prior to psycho-neighbor's harassment; something about her being “new” in the mix helped me to recognize it.
+The thing about it was that I'd been experiencing the anxiety prior to psycho-neighbor's harassment; something about her being new in the mix helped me to recognize it.

-I believe that I was living in a constant state of fear.
+I believe that I lived in a constant state of fear during my marriage (see PTSD Symptoms and Signs).
 My body was trying to tell me so, but I wouldn't listen.
 Like he said, "What are you so scared about?!"
-I had effectively told myself I had nothing to fear; in so doing, I also numbed down happiness, sadness, and a multitude of other emotions that make life worth living (aka depression).
+I told myself there was nothing to fear; in so doing, I forgot that I should be afraid.
+I forgot that I should be hurting.

-As the last offering for today, I recommend “The Gift of Fear (and other survival signals that protect us from violence)” by Gavin DeBecker.
+As the last offering for today, I recommend The Gift of Fear (and other survival signals that protect us from violence) by Gavin DeBecker.
 The author says,

 How Do I Stop the Verbal Abuse?
 (Part 1)

-How To Stop Verbal Abuse – Wrap-Up (Part 6)
+The Signs of Verbal Abuse (Part 6)